PhamDuong1311/Viettel_report/Process_Thread.md

 ## 3. Basic Thread functions: Creation and Termination
 ### 3.1 `pthread_create()` Function
-When a program is started by exec, a single thread is created, called the initial thread or main thread.
-Additional threads are created by pthread_create.
+When a program is started by `exec`, a single thread is created, called the initial thread or main thread.
+Additional threads are created by `pthread_create`.

 **Syntax**: